-The Company and subsidiaries's inventories are valued at the lower of cost or net realizable value.
-The cost calculation is detailed as follows:
+Inventories are valued at the lower of cost or net realizable value.
+The cost of goods is calculated by:

 - Finished goods and work in process are recorded on a specific method. - Raw material, spare parts and supplies are recorded on a moving average method.